vercel/vercel/readme.md

 - **Canary release:** Run `release pre` on the `canary` branch.

 After you've run the command, monitor [this page](https://circleci.com/gh/zeit/now-cli) and wait for Circle CI to upload the binaries to the release.
 Once that's done and the tests are passing, hit "Publish" on the GitHub release.

+**That's all that has to be done.** The npm release will be handled by the CI automatically.